 4. Adjust your diet

-A recent study shows that some foods, including meat, make cigarettes more satisfying1.
-If you have been accustomed to having a cigarette after dinner, opt for foods containing fruit, vegetables and cheese as these can make cigarettes taste very unpleasant1.
-You could also consider switching up your routine to distract yourself – do the dishes, get out for a walk or move to a different room2.
+One study found that some foods, including meat, make cigarettes more satisfying.
+If you have been accustomed to having a cigarette after dinner, opt for foods containing fruit, vegetables and cheese as these can make cigarettes taste very unpleasant.1

 5. Consider your drinks order